top of page

 Look at the differences between a vague promt and a better one respecting the Goal, Context, Clarity framework:

-Better Prompt, respecting the Role, Contexte, Goal, Clarity: “ You are an expert in biology specialized in plants.
-You are particularly pedagogical and know how to explain things with precision and clarity, adapting to any audience.
-I am interested in the functioning of plants, particularly in photosynthesis.
-I want to know everything about it so that I can discuss it at my next conference on plant biodiversity in my son's college.
-I need you to explain the concept of photosynthesis to a beginner biology class, focusing on why it is relevant for youg generation to better undestand thos concepts.”
-By precisely specifying the Role, the Goal with audience and focus, you guide the AI to produce a more targeted, precise, accurate response.
+Better Prompt, respecting the Role, Context, Persona, Goal, with Clarity You are an expert in biology, specialized in plants.
+You are especially pedagogical and know how to explain things clearly and precisely, adapting to any audience.
+You will explain a specific topic about biology to me as if you are my personal teacher and coach.
+I am a 15-year-old student interested in how plants work, especially in photosynthesis.
+I need to learn everything about photosynthesis so I can give a 30-minute presentation and discuss the topic with my class next week.
+I need you to explain the concept of photosynthesis, focusing on why it is important for young generations to understand it better.
+Then, help me write my talk's script.
+By precisely specifying the Role (Expert in biology), the Context (personal teacher), The personas (15 years old student targetting his class in a college), the Goal (explain ) with audience and focus and clarity, you guide the AI to produce a more targeted, precise, accurate response.

 Now you undestand why it's so important to craft the right prompt.
 And you will never again rush to Chat GPT to ask it a question, stupidly, as if you were asking a search engine!

-When writing prompts respecting the Role-Context-Goal-Clarity, you can also consider adding these elements:
+When writing prompts respecting the Role-Context-Goal-Clarity framework, you can also consider adding these elements:

-Format: Describe how you want the AI gives you the desired result or output format.
+• FORMAT & LENGHT: Describe how you want the AI gives you the desired result or output format.
 If you need a certain format (like bullet points or a short summary), include that explicitly.
+ALso mention if needeed the lenght of the answer in terms of paragrphs, sentences, words or even caracters.

-Tone & Style: State if you need the answer to be formal, casual, or somewhere in between.
+• TONE & STYLEl: State if you need the answer to be formal, casual, or somewhere in between.

 You have to understand that Prompt Engineering is also an iterative process.
 That means you can begin with a first draft of your prompt, test it, see the results, and note any shortcomings.
 Then refine it, and summit again to the AI-LLM-Chatbot to see the differences in the answer:

-Offer examples of correct answers for the AI to model its response.
+3. Offer examples of correct answers or templates for the AI to model its response.

 Beware of Common Pitfalls

-Ignoring Feedback: Each AI output provides clues on how to adjust your next prompt for improvement.
+• Ignoring Feedback: Each AI output provides clues on how to adjust your next prompt for improvement.
+Use that to improve the next prompt or question.

 PRACTICAL APPLICATION